cybergeekgyan/UBUNTU-Tips-and-Tricks/README.md

    - It is a system cleaner and optimiser built for linux
    - Download this software for monitoring your CPU performance from its [website](https://github.com/oguzhaninan/Stacer)

+12. CALIBRE

+   - It is an eBook reader and it supports all the eBook formats

+11. TIMESHIFT

+   - It is the ultimate backup and recovery tool for Linux.
+   - It is so powerful that even if you delete the entire operating system away you can still restore all the things and it'll work flawlesly for someone who messes a lot with the system a lot.

+         sudo apt install timeshift

+10. GNOME TWEAK TOOL

+09. KDENLIVE

+08. SYNAPTIC

+07. VLC

+06. NITROSHARE

+ - It is a lighweight ridiculously simple to use software that is capable of transferring files and directories over Ethernet Cable and wireless LAN
+ - It is a multiplatform app that works on Linux, Windows, Mac and Android.
+ - It allows cross-platform files sharing.

+05. CHROMIUM BROWSERR

+04. GIMP

+  - It stands for GNU Image Manipulation Program
+  - It is a free software that is basically photoshop for linux

+03. MEGA

+02. SIMPLENOTE

+01. STEAM